vmaurop/Queries/README.txt

 console application

 Using Linq  to Access a Collection of data of random numbers
-#Expressions.cs  -  All functions implement via LINQ (Language Integrated Query) with the method syntax
+#Expressions.cs  -  All functions implement via LINQ (Language Integrated Query) with the Method Syntax or Query Syntax

  --------------------------------------------------------------------------------------------------------